voiceittech/VoiceIt2-React-Native-Demo/README.md

 Coming soon!
 ### Credentials
 Before unpacking the repo, please make sure to create a Developer account at https://voiceit.io/signup.
-Upon completion, login and navigate to the "Settings tab" to view your Api Key and Token, both of which will be needed later on.
-Also, navigate to the "User Management" tab and click "Create a User".
-This will create a user with a User ID which will be used later on for the examples.
+Upon completion, login and navigate to the "Settings tab" to view your API Key and Token, both of which will be needed later on.
+Then navigate to the "User Management" tab and click "Create a User".
+This will create a user with a User ID which will be used later in the examples.
 ### React Native CLI
-Please make sure you have Node JS isntalled.
-We can use npm to easily get the react-native cli:
+Please make sure you have Node JS installed.
+You can use npm to easily get the react-native cli:
 ```
 npm install -g react-native-cli
 ```
 This is required to pack and run the application.
 ### Configuration
-Please open thie file App.js, inside the root folder voiceItReactNative.
-From line 9 onwards, edit the options object to add details such as your api key and token, user id you are testing for, a group id, content language, and phrase:
+Inside the root folder voiceItReactNative, please open the file App.js.
+From line 9 onwards, edit the options object to add details such as your API key and token, user id, group id, content language, phrase, and liveness boolean:
 ```
 const options = {
   user_id: "USER_ID_HERE",